Distribution made and Proposed Dividends on equity shares declared and paid:

 Exercise Price: Exercise Price of each specific grant has been considered.

-Time to Maturity: Time to Maturity / Expected Life of options is the period for which the Company expects the options to be alive.
+Time to Maturity: Time to Maturity / Expected Life of options is the period for which the Holding Company expects the options to be alive.

-46 Lease related disclosures
+45 Lease related disclosures

-The Company has leases for the factory land, warehouses, plant and machinery and related facilities.
+The Company has leases for the factory land, warehouses, building, plant and machinery and related facilities.
 With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
 Variable lease payments which do not depend on an index or a rate are excluded from the initial measurement of the lease liability and right of use assets.
-The Company classifies its right-of-use assets in a consistent manner to its property, plant and equipment.
+The Company classifies its right-of-use assets in a consistent manner in its property, plant and equipment.

 B Fair values hierarchy